The Provost's website lists the schedule for review for each department.

-- Temporary Part-time Faculty (TPTF) members are reviewed once a year, in fall (if they are assigned a course in fall) or in spring (if their only course is in spring).
+- Temporary Part-time Faculty (TPTF) members are fully reviewed once a year, in fall (if they are assigned a course in fall) or in spring (if their only course is in spring).
+They are observed and complete evaluations every semester.
 This is a Millersville side agreement.

 - The department secretary always is aware of the schedule for review, and s/he maintains all the files for committee and chair review.